kochx384/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis
 ## Overview
-The purpose of this analysis is to help the company Pewlett Hackard determine the number people who are eligible for retirement so they can determinen who is retiring and prepare for the number of future job vacancies.
+The purpose of this analysis is to help the company Pewlett Hackard determine the number people who are eligible for retirement so they can determine who is retiring and prepare for the number of future job vacancies.
 It is also used to determine a list of current retirement ready employees who are eligible to mentor new employees in preparation of the large number of retiring employees.

 ## Results
 ### List of Retiring Employees by Title